- Exact location

 If it's after hours or the vessel is an immediate threat. please call Transport Canada's 24-hr line at 1-800-889-8852.

-What was the community consultation process and results?
+What was the community consultation process and results of consultation?

-The District of Central Saanich commenced a community consultation this past summer and engaged multiple stakeholders, including on liveaboards.
+The District of Central Saanich commenced a community consultation in 2018 and engaged multiple stakeholders, including on liveaboards.

 The working group included over 30 participants and at least 11 participants are believed to be liveaboards (six specifically signed in stating they were liveaboards).